Civic Science Observer

 We call on industry and governments for more investment in such activities to improve science education and promote economic development in Africa.

-Fanuel Muindi is a former neuroscientist turned civic science scholar-journalist and entrepreneur.
-He is a Professor of Practice in the College of Arts, Media, and Design at Northeastern University where he leads the Civic Science Media Lab.
-Dr. Muindi received his Bachelor’s degree in Biology and PhD in Organismal Biology from Morehouse College and Stanford University respectively.
+Fanuel Muindi is a former neuroscientist turned civic science ethnographer.
+He is a professor of the practice in the Department of Communication Studies within the College of Arts, Media, and Design at Northeastern University, where he leads the Civic Science Media Lab.
+Dr. Muindi received his Bachelor’s degree in Biology and PhD in Organismal Biology from Morehouse College and Stanford University, respectively.
 He completed his postdoctoral training at MIT.

 -